UniqueEpiphany/Philosophy/Relationship/Business/CrucialConversations.md

 When stakes are high, opinions vary, and emotions start to run strong, casual conversations become crucial.
 Ironically, the more crucial the conversation, the less likely we are to handle it well.
 The consequences of either avoiding or fouling up crucial conversations can be severe.
 When we fail a crucial conversation, every aspect of our lives can be affected-from our careers, to our communities, to our relationships, to our personal health.
 As we learn how to step up to crucial conversations-and handle them well-with one set of skills we can influence virtually every domain of our lives.

+### Chapter 2

-### 2 Give me a lever long enough and I shall move the world. -ARCHIMEDES
+> Give me a lever long enough and I shall move the world. -ARCHIMEDES

 When it comes to risky, controversial, and emotional conversations, skilled people find a way to get all relevant information (from themselves and others) out into the open.That's it.
 At the core of every successful conversation lies the free flow of relevant information.
 People openly and honestly express their opinions, share their feelings, and articulate their theories.
 They willingly and capably share their views, even when their ideas are controversial or unpopular.